StephanotZaf/amc/README.md

 # AMC DATABASE

 ## What is AMC DATABASE?
-This Repository is managed by Bakti Satria
+This Repository is managed by Bakti Satria / Off 3.
+IT System Delivery & Evaluation

 ## How to Use